ShahzaibAhmad05/SketchLogic/README.md

 - Detect Wires from the same images
   (Output format: List of XY points)

+- Acheive >95% Accuracy in the said Criteria

 - Output all detected components and their coordinates in a clean JSON format

 - Visualize the detected circuit as a computer-generated image